nathankot/bashi/README.md

   <img src="images/example_2.png?raw=true" width="200" />
 </p>

-## Reverse REPL
+## LLM+REPL

-Bashi uses a novel approach in that the LLM is asked to write Javascript and the server effectively acts as a 'reverse REPL'.
+Bashi uses a novel approach in that the LLM is asked to write Javascript and the server effectively provides a REPL for the model.
 Below are some example prompt+completions.
 All of these are real examples that you can try on the OSX app :+1: